unjs/giget/README.md

 ## Features

-✔ Multi-provider support (GitHub, GitLab, and bitbucket)
+✔ Multi-provider support (GitHub, GitLab, and Bitbucket).

-✔ Super fast cloning using tarball gzip without depending on local `git` or `tar` commands.
+✔ Super cloning using tarball gzip without depending on local `git` and `tar` commands or downloading history.

-✔ Works online and offline with fallback
+✔ Works online to clone latest version with offline fallback.

-✔ Support extracting with a subpath
+✔ Support extracting with a subpath.

 ## Usage (CLI)